Please note that this article contains affiliate links, read disclosures here.

 Gift-giving should be a happy time when you carefully think about what you would like the recipient to receive – from YOU.

-In summary, ideas for gift-giving in the future can include an eye for quality over quantity, group giving, and planning ahead for must-give gifts.
+Ideas for gifts in the future can include an eye for quality over quantity, group giving, and planning ahead for must-give gifts.

 Having lots of prezzies to open on that special occasion is fun for a half day, but then when the bills come rolling in, it makes it all the less appealing.